protecode-sc/appliance-monitoring/README.md

 # appliance-monitoring
-InfluxDB/Grafana docker-compose example for monitoring BDBA appliance
+InfluxDB/Grafana docker-compose example for monitoring BDBA appliance.
+BDBA appliance has telegraf pre-installed since release 2019.01 and can be configured (System settings -> Monitoring configuration) to use InfluxDB backend from this example.

 ## Introduction